Obexor/Industrial_Internet_of_Things/README.md

    - It writes to InfluxDB bucket "iiot" with measurement name "reading".
 Fields: value.
 Tags: sensor_id, unit, status, topic.
    - The Grafana dashboard queries by unit (°C for temperature, % for humidity) and plots last 6 hours by default.

-5) Simulate data without hardware (optional)
+6) Simulate data without hardware (optional)
    - Publish a sample TemperatureReading:
+     - Use a mosquitto_pub or another client against YOUR broker, for example:
-     - docker exec -it iiot-mosquitto mosquitto_pub -h localhost -t iiot/group/test/sensor/temperature/state -m '{"timestamp":"2025-01-01T12:00:00Z","sensor_id":"temp-1","value":23.1,"unit":"°C","status":"ok"}'
+       - mosquitto_pub -h <your-broker-host> -p <port> -t iiot/group/test/sensor/temperature/state -m '{"timestamp":"2025-01-01T12:00:00Z","sensor_id":"temp-1","value":23.1,"unit":"°C","status":"ok"}'
    - Publish a sample HumidityReading:
-     - docker exec -it iiot-mosquitto mosquitto_pub -h localhost -t iiot/group/test/sensor/humidity/state -m '{"timestamp":"2025-01-01T12:00:00Z","sensor_id":"hum-1","value":45,"unit":"%","status":"ok"}'
+       - mosquitto_pub -h <your-broker-host> -p <port> -t iiot/group/test/sensor/humidity/state -m '{"timestamp":"2025-01-01T12:00:00Z","sensor_id":"hum-1","value":45,"unit":"%","status":"ok"}'
    - After a few seconds, Grafana should show values on the "Latest" panels and begin drawing timeseries.

 Notes & tips:
-- Ensure your ESP32 and the machine running Docker are on the same network.
-Use the host IP for MQTT_BROKER.
+- Ensure your ESP32 can reach your MQTT broker and the machine running Docker can reach the same broker from inside the Telegraf container.
+- You can set the Telegraf MQTT settings via environment variables in docker-compose.yml: MQTT_URL, MQTT_USERNAME, MQTT_PASSWORD.
 - Default InfluxDB setup credentials and tokens are defined in docker-compose.yml for local development only.
 Change them for any shared environment.
 - To stop the stack: docker compose down (data in InfluxDB and Grafana persists via volumes).